Gigg.com

-Gigg.com is a software company founded in Utah which offers businesses tools and services to build their brand using internal and external data.
+Gigg.com is a software company founded in American Fork, Utah that offers businesses tools and services to build their brand using internal and external data.

 History

 In the beginning, Gigg was known as a platform offering opportunities for local bands to play in big venues with high-profile bands.
 Musicians would upload videos to the company's website, and compete to score the most Gigg Votes, Facebook Likes, and Twitter Tweets.
 Winners of the competitions received organized promotion and concert bookings alongside established artists.

 In January 2013, the company released a mobile app (Gigg) for Android and iOS devices.
 The app was a search engine for music and a platform to share lyrics with friends, both within the Gigg app social interface and on Facebook.
 The app accesses a database 2.5 million songs, with song lyrics linked to the downloadable music on ITunes.